ksadov/chatbot-cloning/README.md

+!!
+Under active development !!
+Do not clone into this repo expecting something stable, something will surely break.

 This repository allows you to create a chatbot based on someone's writing that you can interact with over Discord or through the command line.
 You can read blog posts about earlier iterations of the codebase [here](https://www.ksadov.com/series/Chatbot%20Cloning.html).

 # Setup